 To be continued… Next up in Part 4 – Lake Tamblingan and the glorious heights of the Munduk area, followed by the “forgotten” but still glorious endless rice terraces of Pupuan.

-Please check out our next Bali photo tour extravaganza, which runs September 19 – 30, 2021.
-Don’t delay, sign ups have already begun!
+Please check out our next Bali photo tour extravaganza, which runs September 25 – October 6, 2022.
+Don’t delay, the time to join is now!